 A relative was entering rehab for alcohol abuse for the second time, he says.
-Gastfriend asked his father—David Gastfriend, director of addiction research at Massachusetts General Hospital—why treatments sometimes don’t seem to stick and people with substance disorders relapse.
+Gastfriend asked his father—David Gastfriend, former director of addiction research at Massachusetts General Hospital—why treatments sometimes don’t seem to stick and people with substance disorders relapse.
+[Paragraph corrected to indicate David Gastfriend no longer works at MGH.
+We regret the error.—Eds.]

 The treatment method he referred to is contingency management, and it has been lauded for its positive effects in numerous peer-reviewed studies.
 It involves incentivizing people to stay sober—creating a sort of gamified reward system that speaks to the same part of the brain that’s lit up by the short-term effects of drug use.